 Project Title: Managing Genital Prolapse in Women

-In 2017, with grants from IDRF, 39 patients had successful surgeries and in-patients’ post-operative care for a week following the surgery at no cost to them.
-Several outreach free health camps are regularly organized for women, which address the awareness and preventive measures for prolapse.
+In 2019-20, with grants from IDRF, 38 women had successful surgeries and in-patients’ post-operative care for a week at no cost to them.
+Several outreach free health camps are also regularly organized that address the awareness and preventive measures for pelvic organ prolapse.

 Rudra Kumari Shreshtha, 58, was suffering from pelvic organ prolapse for 25 years and was reluctant to share her problems.
 When her daughter-in-law forced her to seek medical consultation, the doctors found out that she was suffering from pelvic organ prolapse, stage 3.
 Despite her financial hardships, she underwent a surgery and one week of free post-operative care supported by IDRF and phect-Nepal.
 When she was discharged, she left the hospital with a big smile on her face and feeling free from 25 years of suffering.